mattvchandler/sudoku/README.md

 Input is a simple text file, with the following properties:

 * Each line contains a row
+* Each row contains a number or letter for each filled square
+    * 1-9 and A-Z are allowed, depending on the size of the puzzle
+    * 0 is used to mark a empty square
 * Each number in a row is separated with one or more of the following:
     * space
     * tab